THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 Even I too have sinned on occasion -- I admit it -- I sometimes put the hot water ON the teabag on Shabbos, not the other way around.
 But in the great tradition of Chazzal, we should not stand around and look to punish people.
 We don't peek inside their homes, their refrigerators, or their cars.
 Chazzal tell us that in the time of the Sanhedrin, it was almost unprecedented that someone would be put to death.
 Between the conditions of drisha and chakirah and other requirements, it was virtually impossible that the human realm would come to pass judgment on other human beings -- that is the purview of the Aimishteh.

 What becomes more complicated is the aspiration of some to embrace a more public profile for the gay Orthodox lifestyle.
 Rather than reject this, I suggest we at least consider the possibility.
-Indeed, we should move to accommodate all who seek to be frum, though struggle with one individual tenet or another.
-We should create shuls for these particular interest groups.
-The Young
+Indeed, we should move to accommodate all who seek to be frum, though disagree with one Biblical tenet or another.
+We should create shuls for these particular interest groups:

 Ah Gutten Shabbos, You Minuval.